KrishnaMouli/MediaWikiStack/README.md

 •	Access the app by using that endpoint , configure db with the db name.

-•	Coming to db authentication you can use username and password which we provided through terraform.tfvars file
+•	For db authentication please provide username and password which are provided through terraform.tfvars file

 # Expected Output